Here the Briefing TSR

 Water in the top

-Fruit, water and tea on the start area / finish after the race
+Fruit and cinnamon rolls and tea on the start area / finish after the race

-WIND OR RAIN JACKET, WARM CLOTHES, GOOD PROFILE SHOES, GLOVES
+NO MANDATORY GEAR BUT WIND OR RAIN JACKET, WARM CLOTHES, GOOD PROFILE SHOES, GLOVES

 Is only 2 weeks until Tromso SkyRace, time to last preparations, and last information’s from our side: